XanderXu/HandVector/README.md

 It uses 2 things:

 1. A macOS helper app, with a bonjour service
-2. A Swift class for your VisionOS project which connects to the bonjour service (already in this package, and already turn JSON data to hand gestures)
+2. A Swift class for your VisionOS project which connects to the bonjour service (It comes with this package, and automatically receives and converts to the corresponding gesture; HandVector 2.0 version has updated  mathematical "black magic" to achieve the new matching algorithm.)

 #### macOS Helper App